 Phosphene is a New York-based independent design and visual effects house led by founders/co-owners John Bair and Vivian Connolly.

 In 2010, Bair and Connolly launched Phosphene with visual effects for Barry Levinson’s You Don’t Know Jack, Phillip Noyce’s Salt, George Nolfi’s The Adjustment Bureau, Jodie Foster’s The Beaver and Brad Anderson’s Vanishing on 7th Street.
-Phosphene went on to design and execute elaborate CG environments for Brett Ratner’s action-comedy Tower Heist, Stephen Daldry’s two-time Academy Award nominated Extremely Loud and Incredibly Close, and Jason Reitman’s Young Adult.
+Phosphene next designed and executed elaborate CG environments for Brett Ratner’s action-comedy Tower Heist, Stephen Daldry’s two-time Academy Award nominated Extremely Loud and Incredibly Close, and Jason Reitman’s Young Adult.

-In 2013, Phosphene partnered with Bill Condon and Dreamworks on The Fifth Estate, as well as with Alfonso Cuarón on the Warner Bros./NBC pilot Believe.
-In addition, Phosphene was a visual effects partner on Woody Allen’s Academy Award Winning Blue Jasmine, Ben Stiller’s The Secret Life of Walter Mitty and John Turturro’s Fading Gigolo, Josh Boone’s The Fault in our Stars, and Bennett Miller’s Foxcatcher.
+Later, Phosphene partnered with Bill Condon and DreamWorks on The Fifth Estate and with Alfonso Cuarón on the Warner Bros./NBC pilot Believe and was a visual effects partner on Woody Allen’s Blue Jasmine, Ben Stiller’s The Secret Life of Walter Mitty, John Turturro’s Fading Gigolo, Josh Boone’s The Fault in our Stars, and Bennett Miller’s Foxcatcher.

 Phosphene received a Visual Effects Society nomination for their work on The Knick, and a Visual Effects Society Award and an Emmy nomination for their work on Boardwalk Empire.
-And in addition to their Emmy-nominated work for Todd Haynes’ HBO miniseries Mildred Pierce, Phosphene was the VFX partner on all four seasons of Treme, NBC’s 30 Rock, ABC’s Pan Am, CBS’ Blue Bloods and FX’s The Americans.
-Phosphene recently wrapped up Cary Fukunaga’s True Detective and Ryan Murphy’s The Normal Heart for HBO.
-In a departure from their television and film work, Phosphene designed and animated a six-minute animation for the Broadway production of Hedwig and the Angry Inch.
+In addition to their Emmy-nominated work for Todd Haynes’ HBO miniseries Mildred Pierce, Phosphene was the VFX partner on all four seasons of Treme, NBC’s 30 Rock, ABC’s Pan Am, CBS’s Blue Bloods, FX’s The Americans, Cary Fukunaga’s True Detective and Ryan Murphy’s The Normal Heart for HBO.
+In a departure from their television and film work, Phosphene designed and animated a six-minute projection for the Broadway production of Hedwig and the Angry Inch.